Digital library: Software

-There are a number of software packages for use in general digital libraries (for notable ones see :Category:Digital library software).
+Digital libraries offer a variety of software packages, including those tailored for kids' educational games.
 Institutional repository software, which focuses primarily on ingest, preservation and access of locally produced documents, particularly locally produced academic outputs, can be found in Institutional repository software.
 This software may be proprietary, as is the case with the Library of Congress which uses Digiboard and CTS to manage digital content.

 The design and implementation in digital libraries are constructed so computer systems and software can make use of the information when it is exchanged.
 These are referred to as semantic digital libraries.
 Semantic libraries are also used to socialize with different communities from a mass of social networks.
 DjDL is a type of semantic digital library.
 Keywords-based and semantic search are the two main types of searches.
 A tool is provided in the semantic search that create a group for augmentation and refinement for keywords-based search.
 Conceptual knowledge used in DjDL is centered around two forms; the subject ontology and the set of concept search patterns based on the ontology.
 The three type of ontologies that are associated to this search are bibliographic ontologies, community-aware ontologies, and subject ontologies.